txr13/zfs-dr/README.md

 Future goals for development (in no particular order):
 - Put the configuration variables into a separate config file with better inline documentation.
+- Use `cp`/`rm` instead of `mv` to transfer the completed archive (avoid permissions errors when transferring across filesystem boundaries)
+- Update `$current_archive` with new extensions as the archive is built.
+Should be able to avoid checking for multiple possible filenames on each successive step.
+- Add debug/verbose switch to enable xtrace and additional messages indicating program flow points